kotalik web

 What made that 2005-06 team special?

 I wasn't that young at the time.
-I was a little more experienced than the guys who came up like Roysie (Derek Roy) and Thomas (Vanek) and Pommer (Jason Pominville) and Gus (Paul Gaustad) and some other ones.
+I was a little more experienced than the guys who came up like Roysie (Derek Roy) and Thomas (Vanek) and Pommer (Jason Pominville) and Goose (Paul Gaustad) and some other ones.
 These guys just came from the development in Rochester and they came ready, and they had been there for a while already and they just built a great mix.
 Dru (Chris Drury) as a leader, Danny (Briere).
-I think that's no surprise to me that they both are general managers in the NHL now and it was obvious at that time, especially with Chris and those guys, along with some other ones I could go on any guy on the team because I still know that from my head, they were special.
-Jay Mckee at the time and those defensemen there and obviously Ryan (Miller) in the net, that was special.
+I think that's no surprise to me that they both are general managers in the NHL now and it was obvious at that time, especially with Chris and those guys, along with some other ones.
+I could go on, any guy on the team because I still know that from my head, they were special.
+Jay McKee at the time and those defensemen there and obviously Ryan (Miller) in the net, that was special.
 We had a great season and we felt like we were unstoppable at that time and we kind of were.

-We played great hockey, and I think we would play the finals and we would beat Edmonton only if we didn’t lose four or five defensemen from the top six during the playoffs.
+We played great hockey, and I think we would have played the finals and we would beat Edmonton, only if we didn’t lose four or five defensemen from the top six during the playoffs.
 I truly believe that.
 We wanted to rebuild for the next year, which was also great, but we fell to Ottawa.
 They played great hockey and we kind of ran out of juice in that conference final.
-It was a little different than the year before, they beat the better team and in the finals, but I couldn't say that about the year before and even with that team, that was a great memory too after the second period in game seven in Carolina.
-Like we've been leading like 2-1 or 1-0, I can't remember.
-So I was going in the hallway like back and forth and telling myself that there’s 20 minutes to go to reach the Stanley Cup finals.
-We have 20 minutes to do it even with the short-handed lineup we had, we’d been able to be up after two periods.
+It was a little different than the year before, they were the better team.
+But I couldn't say that about the year before.

 So again, it's a great team.
 I don't want to take anything from the Carolina team at the time, they had a great team.
-Then we got two rebounds, there was like two ugly goals, I would say it was 2-2, 3-2, and then we got the empty netter for 4-2.
+Then we got two rebounds, there was like two ugly goals, I would say it was 2-2, 3-2, and then [Carolina] got the empty netter for 4-2.
 So, there was a feeling I never experienced that you were like working so hard with a great group of friends, and people around the team, and all of a sudden it was not there.
 It was empty and that was one of probably my biggest disappointments of my career.
 We weren't able to finish it out in the third period in Carolina to be able to play for the Stanley Cup.
 Kind of a tough experience.
-Not only on the ice but we’ve getting the guys together off the ice too and everybody kind of pulling on the same side of rope because we saw that we had something special and the coaches saw it too and there was a year of great experience.
+Not only on the ice, but we were getting the guys together off the ice too and everybody kind of pulling on the same side of rope because we saw that we had something special and the coaches saw it too and there was a year of great experience.
 So, how the right team should go about their business and working towards the ultimate goal.

 kotalik & gmka